mydennislab/GYPA/GYPA_analysis.md

 ln -s /share/dennislab/databases/data/great_ape_GP/*gz .
 ```

 We genotyped the copy number of GYPA full lenght transcript and the copy number of the 16 kbp deletion and 3 kbp deletion regions.
-Considering that QuickMer2 is noisy in this region (and PanTro6 is not a good reference), we used gene-family copy numbers (FastCN/WSSD).
+Considering that paralog-specific copy number estimates (QuickMer2) are noisy in this region, we used gene-family copy numbers (FastCN/WSSD).

 We re-run FastCN in samples from the Great Ape Project:
 ```bash